Pupil Premium Funding - what it is, how we use it and what difference it makes.

 - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.

-- Providing small group work with an experienced teacher focussed on overcoming gaps in learning
+- Providing small group work with an experienced staff focussed on overcoming gaps in learning

 - 1:1 support